Films and Events

 THE THREE STOOGES HOUR - It’s been a tradition since the very first Cinema Wasteland Show to screen Three Stooges shorts on Saturday morning.
 Resident horror host, Son of Ghoul, took over the job of sorting out which Stooge shorts to run when he mentioned that he owned every short on 16mm film.
 Stooge hour moved from early mornings to Noon on Saturday and the rest, as they say, is Wasteland history.

-Please check back for more....
+Please check back later...

 Here are the movies we are showing on DVD Projection: